 Decommissioning

-7.1 The requirements for decommissioning offshore renewable energy installations are derived from the Energy Act 2004, Sections 105 to 114 and further guidance can be found in the BEIS publication Decommissioning of offshore renewable energy installations under the Energy Act 2004 published in March 2019 and the Decommissioning of Offshore Renewable Energy Installations in Scottish Waters or in the Scottish Part of the Renewable Energy Zone under the Energy Act 2004.
+7.1 The requirements for decommissioning offshore renewable energy installations are derived from the Energy Act 2004, Sections 105 to 114 and further guidance can be found in the BEIS publication Decommissioning of offshore renewable energy installations under the Energy Act 2004 published in March 2019 and Marine Scotland’s publication Offshore Renewable Energy: decommissioning guidance published in November 2019.

 7.2 To minimise risks to mariners and SAR Operations there is an expectation that all infrastructure above the seabed and the sea surface will be removed.
 In the time between when the installation ceases to be operational and its removal, appropriate mitigation measures as per section 4.14 must be applied.